AK1R4S4T0H/Py_Programs/README.md

 # Py_Programs
 Some Random Python Programs I made out of necessity mostly.
-As well as a couple Bash Scripts
+As well as a couple Bash Scripts, working on swwitching programs from ttk to PySide6
 ___
 ### weather.sh
 ##### Terminal based weather, displays ascii art depending on how it is outside